ElectroBAI/RelayTimerControl_for_ESP32/README.md

 # Relay Timer Control (RTC) for ESP32

 A robust, non-blocking Serial command interface for controlling relays with human-readable time durations.
-This project provides a practical application for microcontrollers found in the **Maker & Education** and **IoT & Low-Power** sectors using **ESP32**.

 ---

 ## Features